Gol-bit/openai_reviews_analysis/README.md

 # openai_reviews_analysis

-# Yelp House Cleaning Reviews Analysis with OpenAI
+# Yelp House Cleaning Reviews Analysis with OpenAI API

 ## Purpose
 This repository contains a pipeline for automated analysis of customer reviews of a house cleaning service.
 The goal is to: